gibfahn/dot/config/README.md

 https://github.com/tekezo/Karabiner-Elements/issues/597, so I make the folder in dotfiles a symlink to this one.

-## Atom

-I never really got into Atom, always found it too unresponsive.
-I should probably use `$ATOM_HOME` and put it in `dotfiles/.config/atom/`, just haven't gotten round to it yet.

 ## AutoGibkey.ahk

 My AutoHotKey script from when I was forced to use a Windows computer.